Medically reviewed by Drugs.com. Last updated on July 8, 2020.

 • Psychiatric disturbances: Corticosteroids may cause psychiatric disturbances, including depression, euphoria, insomnia, irritability (especially in infants), mood swings, personality changes, and psychotic manifestations.
 Preexisting psychiatric conditions (eg, emotional instability, psychotic tendencies) may be exacerbated by corticosteroid use.

-• Cardiovascular disease: Use with caution in patients hypertension; use has been associated with fluid retention and hypertension; use is contraindicated with uncontrolled hypertension or congestive heart failure (CHF).
+• Cardiovascular disease: Use with caution in patients with hypertension; use has been associated with fluid retention and hypertension; use is contraindicated with uncontrolled hypertension or congestive heart failure.

 • Diabetes: Use with caution in patients with diabetes mellitus; may alter glucose production/regulation leading to hyperglycemia.

 • Gastrointestinal disease: Use with caution in patients with GI disease (diverticulitis, ulcerative colitis, risk of impending perforation, fresh intestinal anastomoses) or abscess/pyogenic infections due to risk of gastric ulcer, GI perforation, and GI bleeding; use is contraindicated with peptic ulcer disease.